MTNTheCompWiz/razor/README.md

 **Note:** the default for type is `"os"` so this can be omitted in most cases.
 The version attribute can also be a Float.

+##### Adding a Model
+    razor_model "web-server" do
+      image_name "precise64"
+      image_version "12.04"
+      template "web_template"
+      hostname_prefix "web_server"
+      domainname "example.com"
+      root_password "super-secret"
+    end

+**Node:** Razor has no concept of idempotence.
+As a recipe won't know what uuid was assigned to a previously created image, we make the assumption that the image name and image version are going to be unique.
+As a result, models require a image_name and image_version to reference the image instead of the uuid.

 ## <a name="development"></a> Development

 * Source hosted at [GitHub][repo]